daphnitely/daphne-acting/index.md

   <div class="industry-info">
     <h5>Lyft, Software Engineer <em>Aug 2021 – Present</em></h5>
     <ul>
-      <li>Frontend Engineer on RiderWeb & Design Systems.</li>
-      <li>Builds and maintains features in Lyft's web app (ride.lyft.com) such as scheduled rides and notifications.</li>
+      <li>Builds and maintains features in Lyft's web app (ride.lyft.com), such as scheduled rides and notifications.</li>
-      <li>Makes reusable web UI components, with a focus on accessibility.</li>
+      <li>Makes reusable and accessible web UI components, as a part of Design Systems team.</li>
       <li>Co-organizer and em-cee of Frontend All Hands.</li>
     </ul>
   </div>